thestatsguy/thestatsguy/content/anthology.md

 *Good books that I return to from time to time; in no particular order.*

-*This list is kept to a maximum of approximately 10 books at any one point in time.*
+*I keep this list to a maximum of roughly 10 books at any one time.
+Anything more than that is overwhelming for me.*

 Updated: 15th August 2022